MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

     - To share a connection, select **Share** and then add or remove users.

       > [!NOTE]
       > You can only share some types of connections, such as a SQL Server connection.
-For more information, see [Share canvas-app resources in Power Apps](/powerapps/maker/canvas-apps/share-app-resources). <br />
+For more information, see [Share canvas-app resources in Power Apps](/powerapps/maker/canvas-apps/share-app-resources).
       >
       > For more information about how to manage a connection, see [Manage canvas-app connections in Power Apps](/powerapps/maker/canvas-apps/add-manage-connections).

----

 ## Limitations